AudioKit/AudioKit/docs/Examples for iOS.md

 ## Examples for iOS only

-* Apple Sampler Demo - example of AudioKit's AKAppleSampler
+* Apple Sampler Demo - example of AudioKit's AppleSampler
 * Hello Objective-C - Hello World in the Objective-C language (as opposed to Swift)
 * MIDI File Edit and Sync - demonstrates how to manipulate midifiles on the fly
 * Particles - Metal based audio visualizer (works on devices only, not the simulator)
-* Sequencer Demo - example of AudioKit's AKAppleSequencer
+* Sequencer Demo - example of AudioKit's AppleSequencer

 ### Audiobus Examples for iOS